mdn/yari/README.md

     echo 'EDITOR=code' >> .env

-Now clicking certain links will open files directly in the currently open VSCode IDE.
-To test it, view any document on <http://localhost:3000> and click the "Open in your editor" button.
+Now clicking certain links will open files directly in the currently open VS Code IDE (replace `code` in the above command with a different text editor name if needed, e.g. `atom` or whatever).
+To test it, view any document on
+<http://localhost:3000> and click the "Open in your editor" button.

 ### How the server works